interpolators.lib

 A library to handle interpolation.
 Its official prefix is it.

-This library provides several basic interpolation functions, as well as interpolators taking a gen circuit of N outputs producing values to be interpolated, triggered by a idv read index signal.
+The first four sections provide several basic interpolation functions, as well as interpolators taking a gen circuit of N outputs producing values to be interpolated, triggered by a idv read index signal.
 Two points and four points interpolations are implemented.

 The idv parameter is to be used as a read index.
 In -single (= singleprecision) mode, a technique based on 2 signals with the pure integer index and a fractional part in the [0,1] range is used to avoid accumulating errors.
 In -double (= doubleprecision) or -quad (= quadprecision) modes, a standard implementation with a single fractional index signal is used.
 Three functions int_part, frac_part and mak_idv are available to manipulate the read index signal.